-To sum up this discussion, there seems to be complete agreement that the GOP can neither proxy for nor dominate other strategies in terms of expected utility, and no matter how long (finite) horizon the investor has, utility based preferences can make other portfolios more attractive because they have a more appropriate risk profile.
+To sum up this discussion, there seems to be complete agreement that the GOP cannot neither proxy for, nor dominate, other strategies in terms of expected utility and no matter how long (finite) horizon the investor has, utility based preferences can make other portfolios more attractive, because they have a more appropriate risk profile.
 However, it should be understood that the GOP was recommended as an alternative to expected utility and as a normative rather than descriptive theory.
-In other words, authors that argued pro the GOP did so because they believed growth optimality to be a reasonable investment goal, with attractive properties that would be relevant to long horizon investors.
+In other words, authors that argued pro the GOP did so, because they believed growth optimality to be a reasonable investment goal, with attractive properties that would be relevant to long horizon investors.
 They recommended the GOP because it seems to manifest the desire of getting as much wealth as fast as possible.
 On the other hand, authors who disagreed did so because they did not believe that every investor could be described as log-utility maximizing investors.
-Their point is that if an investor can be described as utility maximizing, it is pointless to recommend a portfolio which provides less utility than would be the case, should he choose optimally.
+Their point is, that if an investor can be described as utility maximizing, it is pointless to recommend a portfolio which provides less utility than would be the case, should he choose optimally.
 Hence, the disagreement has it roots in two very fundamental issues, namely whether or not utility theory is a reasonable way of approaching investment decisions in practice and whether utility functions, different from the logarithm, is a realistic description of individual long-term investors.
 The concept of utility based portfolio selection, although widely used, may be criticized by the observation that investors may be unaware of their own utility functions.
-Even the three axioms required in the construction of utility functions, see Kreps (1988) have been criticized, because there is some evidence that choices are not made in the coherent fashion suggested by these axioms.
+Even the axioms required in the construction of utility functions have been criticized, because there is some evidence that choices are not made in the coherent fashion suggested by these axioms.
 Moreover, to say that one strategy provides higher utility than another strategy may be "business as usual" to the economist.
-Nevertheless it is a very abstract statement, whose content is based on deep assumptions about the workings of the minds of investors.
+Nevertheless it is a very abstract statement, whose contend is based on deep assumptions about the workings of the minds of investors.
 Consequently, although utility theory is a convenient and consistent theoretical approach it is not a fundamental law of nature.
-Neither is it strongly supported by empirical data and experimental evidence.
-(See for instance the monograph Bossaerts (2002) for some of the problems that asset pricing theory that builds on CAPM and other equilibrium models are facing and how some may be explained by experimental evidence on selection.)
-After the choice of portfolio has been made it is important to note that only one path is ever realized.
+Neither is it strongly supported by empirical data and experimental evidence.21 After the choice of portfolio have been made it is important to note that only one path is ever realized.
 It is practically impossible to verify ex post whether some given portfolio was "the right choice".
-In contrast, the philosophy of maximizing growth and the long-run growth property are formulated in dollars, not in terms of utility, and so when one evaluates the portfolio performance ex post, there is a greater likelihood that the GOP will come out as a "good idea", because the GOP has a high probability of being more valuable than any other portfolio.
+In contrast, the philosophy of maximizing growth is and the long-run growth property is formulated in dollars not in terms of utility and so when one evaluates the portfolio performance ex post, there is a greater likelihood that the GOP will come out as a "good idea", because the GOP has a high probability of being more valuable than any other portfolio.
 It seems plausible that individuals, who observe their final wealth will not care that their wealth process is the result of an ex-ante correct portfolio choice, when it turns out that the performance is only mediocre compared to other portfolios.